Search for Quantum Gravity Using Astrophysical Neutrino Flavour with IceCube

-Neutrino interactions with low-energy manifestations of QG can be modelled using effective operators~\cite{Aartsen:2017ibm}, such as \beq H\sim\frac{m^2}{2E}+\adiii-E\cdot\cdiv+E^2\cdot\adv-E^3\cdot\cdvi\cdots . \eeq The first term in this Hamiltonian describes the neutrino mass term~\cite{Esteban:2020cvm}, where we assume the normal mass ordering.
-All other terms include new physics operators ($\adiii$, $\cdiv$, $\adv$, $\cdvi$, $\ldots$) are new physics operators representing new interactions such as those between neutrinos and space-time defects.
+Neutrino interactions with low-energy manifestations of QG can be modelled using effective operators~\cite{IceCube:2017qyp}, such as \beq H\sim\frac{m^2}{2E}+\adiii-E\cdot\cdiv+E^2\cdot\adv-E^3\cdot\cdvi\cdots . \eeq The first term in this Hamiltonian describes the neutrino mass term~\cite{Esteban:2020cvm}, where we assume the normal mass ordering as both mass ordering assumption provide comparable results.
+All other terms ($\adiii$, $\cdiv$, $\adv$, $\cdvi$, $\ldots$) represent new interactions such as those between neutrinos and space-time defects.
+In particular, QG effects are well-motivated in higher-dimensional operators ($\adv$, $\cdvi$, $\ldots$)~\cite{Weinberg}, whose presence is a sign of an undiscovered high-energy scale, such as the Planck Scale.
+For example, the Fermi constant associated with a dimension-six operator was one of the first manifestations of electroweak theory.
 These terms correspond to the isotropic part of the Standard-Model Extension (SME)~\cite{Kostelecky:2011gq}, which is an effective field theory that describes the effects of particle Lorentz violation.
 All terms are $3\times 3$ complex matrices in the neutrino flavour basis.
 There are three neutrino flavours: electron-neutrino ($\nue$), muon-neutrino ($\numu$), and tau-neutrino ($\nutau$).
 The solution of this Hamiltonian describes the evolution of neutrino flavours.
 Because astrophysical flux normalisation is unknown, neutrino flavour is measured in terms of the flavour ratio $(\nue\!:\!\numu\!:\!\nutau)$, which is a normalized fraction of each flavour defined after integrating expected astrophysical neutrino spectra.
 The measured flavour ratio depends on the production mechanisms of astrophysical neutrinos at their sources and on the effective Hamiltonian.
-Appendix~\ref{sec:formulae} contains further details of our formulation.
+Further details of our formulation are in the Methods.

-The IceCube Neutrino Observatory~\cite{Aartsen:2016nxy} is an array of $\NDOM$ digital optical modules (DOMs) embedded in the Antarctic ice between $\BString$~m to $\EString$~m below the surface.
+The IceCube Neutrino Observatory~\cite{IceCube:2016zyt} is an array of $\NDOM$ digital optical modules (DOMs) embedded in the Antarctic ice between $\BString$~m to $\EString$~m below the surface.
 Each DOM contains one $\PMTsize$~cm photo-multiplier tube in a glass shell, and it detects light from charged particles produced by neutrino interactions.
 A series of 60 DOMs are connected with a vertical spacing of $\DOMseparation$~m to make one string, and $\NString$ strings with $\sim\DHole$~m separation cover 1~km$^3$ volume of natural ice as a target volume for astrophysical neutrinos.

 When neutrinos undergo charged-current (CC) interactions, they generate charged leptons whose types depend on the neutrino flavours.
 Namely, an $\nue$ ($\nuebar$) creates an electron (positron), a $\numu$ ($\numubar$) creates a muon (anti-muon), and a $\nutau$ ($\nutaubar$) creates a tau (anti-tau).
 These charged leptons generate characteristic light emission distributions in IceCube.
 Electrons initiate electromagnetic showers in ice that look like an approximately isotropic emission of photons (cascade); muons emit light along their straight trajectories (track); and some taus produce an isotropic emission with a slight elongation, reflecting bursts of photon emission from the production of the tau and its subsequent decay (double cascade).
 However, most taus from CC interactions and hadronic showers from neutral-current (NC) interactions also lead to cascades.
 A likelihood function is constructed from the time and charge distributions of DOMs to estimate the energies, directions, and flavours of neutrinos.
 Charged leptons and charged anti-leptons have indistinguishable light emission profiles in ice.